plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 The total number of times your pages were loaded by your visitors.

+### Current Visitors

+How many people are on your site right now.
+This includes all visitors who have loaded a page in the last 5 minutes.

+In Plausible Analytics, you can click on the number of current visitors to enter the "Realtime" dashboard and see what pages current visitors are viewing, referral sources that sent them to your site, completed goals and other details.

+This is especially useful in those cases where you have a spike in traffic and want to understand what that is caused by.
+When I see an unusually high number of active visitors on site, I enter the realtime view and look at the referral sources and the top pages.

+This can help identify when your content was shared by an influential person in social media, when you have a new link pointing to your site or when your post has been submitted to a large aggregator or a niche forum.
+Then you can go and join the conversion wherever it is taking place.

 ### Entry Pages

 Shows the first page people view on your site.

+### Direct / None

+This referral source includes visitors who typed your URL into their browser, clicked a link in an email or a mobile app.
+It also includes other visitors who were [missing a referrer header](https://plausible.io/blog/referrer-policy).
+For many websites, "Direct / None" stands at the top of their referral sources.

+#### How to minimize the amount of traffic without referrals

+To minimize the amount of traffic that falls within the "Direct / None" category, you can [add these special query parameters to your links](https://docs.plausible.io/manual-link-tagging/).
+Plausible Analytics supports the following parameters:

+* yourdomain.com?ref=Newsletter
+* yourdomain.com?source=Newsletter
+* yourdomain.com?utm_source=Newsletter

+For any clicks on any of the above links, "Newsletter" would be listed as a referral source in your Plausible Analytics dashboard.
+It is a good practice to tag your links where the referrer header is not sent.
+Emails, newsletters, chat, messaging applications, particular websites and communities and so on.

+When a query parameter is present in the link it takes priority.
+When someone lands on your website without the special query parameter defined, Plausible Analytics falls back to the referrer header.

 ### Countries